 As announced in the article Personal impressions of Sydney, I write in this article about Watsons Bay, a bay near Sydney.
-Although it still belongs to Sydney, I have decided to include it in this article, as we immediately travelled on to the Blue Mountains.
+Although it still belongs to Sydney, I have decided to include it in this article, as we thereupon travelled to the Blue Mountains.

 The next morning we got up very early because we had some plans.
 First we walked to Katoomba, which is three kilometers away from our forest hut.
 Katoomba is a small place, completely in Western style.
 A long road, left and right shops of any kind.
 In this sleepy place I felt like I was transported back to the wild west.
 I really liked the city, but it was very small so that you have seen the whole city in 10 minutes.
-So we walked on to Echo Point Lookout.
+So we walked to Echo Point Lookout.
 I remember that it was very windy on that day and that the Echopoint was teeming with Asians.
 But if you walk to the Three Sisters, a special rock formation, there are less tourists, because most of them only go to Echo Point.
 The Three Sisters can be reached by a steep staircase that leads to a viewing platform in the rock.
-The way up there takes about ten minutes and one is rid of the annoying tourist crowd.
+The way up there takes about ten minutes and you get rid of the annoying tourist crowd.

 What we hadn’t thought of when we ran down: You have to come up again.
 At the top, we were half dead.
 We ate something at the viewpoint Fossil Rocks and enjoyed the view.
 Tip: Always take enough water with you when hiking!
 We ran out of water half way and so we were thirsty for a very long time.

 After this rest we finally reached Leura.
 Leura is a small village with a small main road with about ten shops.
-We drank something there, looked at it and then took the train back to Katoomba.
+We drank something there, looked the village and then took the train back to Katoomba.
 We ended the evening on the terrace with wine and snacks.
 We saw a red parrot.
 (Probably not the right terminology, but I am not an ornithologist either)

 Since our Greyhound did not leave Sydney until about ten o’clock in the evening, we decided to make a small stop in Wentworth Falls on the way back to Sydney.
-Wentworth Falls is a small village and there was nothing we could look at because we had our suitcases in tow.
+Wentworth Falls is a small village and there was nothing we could visit because we had our suitcases with us.
 We decided to visit the nearby lake Wentworth Falls Lake.
-The lake isn’t really special, but it’s a good place to switch off and get the hang of Katoomba.
-In the evening we took the train to Sydney again.
-Arriving in Sydney, we ate again in Spicey Alley before we boarded the Greyhound towards Port Macquarie.
+The lake isn’t really special, but it’s a good place to switch off and get lazy.
+In the evening we took the train back to Sydney again.
+Arrived in Sydney, we ate again in the Spicey Alley before we boarded the Greyhound towards Port Macquarie.

 In the middle of the month I will write about my personal impressions of the Blue Mountains again, so that you know what I recommend to you and what not.
 If you liked this article, you can show it with a Like.
 Even better would be to follow my blog, so you can be the first one to know when a new article is published.
 So stay tuned!